zainabmapkar10-pixel/FUTURE_DS_02/README.md

 # 📌 Project Overview

 Customer churn is a critical challenge for subscription-based businesses, directly impacting revenue and growth.
-This project analyzes customer data to identify churn patterns, understand retention drivers, and evaluate customer lifetime trends.
+This project analyzes customer data to identify churn patterns, understand retention drivers and evaluate customer lifetime trends.

 An interactive Power BI dashboard was developed to transform raw data into actionable insights for business decision-making.